ibm-cloud-docs/codeengine/fun-exchanging-data-with-functions.md

 #### Providing request mixed data
 {: #fun-external-data-interface-providing-request-mixed data}

-The function service supports combining using different ways to provide request data within one HTTP request.
+The functions service supports combining using different ways to provide request data within one HTTP request.

 Example of invoking a function by using body data and header fields: